-The cyclist uses steering impulses and body weight displacements to control the lean his bicycle.
+The cyclist uses steering and body movements to control the lean of his bicycle.
 This lean (i.e., the deviation from the vertical position) is important both when driving straight ahead and when taking a turn:

 - When riding straight ahead, the lean must remain small, otherwise people will swing too much from left to right.

 - When cornering, the correct lean angle must be chosen, appropriate to the bicycle’s speed and the sharpness of the turn.

 A cyclist can control the lean of his bicycle in two ways: